sigmer/portaldocs/portal-sdk/generated/design-patterns-page-forms.md

 A form can contain:
 1. Labels and corresponding input fields
-2. Command buttons or another call to action
+2. Buttons or another call to action
 3. Error messaging
 4. Field and Form validation